sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

 .. class:: sweetpea.ContinuousFactor(name, sampling_input, sampling_function=None, sampling_method=None, sampling_range=[])

-              Sweetpea also supports a :class:`.ContinuousFactor` to support factors that allow for continuous-valued factors instead of discrete levels.
+              Sweetpea also supports a :class:`.ContinuousFactor` for factors without finite levels, which sample continuously at runtime.
+              This is different from :class:`.Factor`, which is always discrete by default, that consists of finite discrete levels.
               A :class:`.ContinuousFactor` can dynamically generate values
               at runtime using a sampling function.